Σύνδρομο Γονικής Αλλοτρίωσης-Αποξένωσης: Ορισμός

 •The child is sure of him or herself and doesn’t demonstrate ambivalence, i.e. love and hate for the alienated parent, only hate;

-•The child exhorts that he or she alone came up with the idea of denigration;
+•The child exhorts that he or she alone came up with the idea of denigration;•The child supports and feels a need to protect the alienating parent;

 •The child does not demonstrate guilt over cruelty towards the alienated parent;